 Once you have decided which course you would like to study and have carefully checked the entry requirements and fees, the next step is to formally submit your application.

 All full-time undergraduate degree applications should be submitted through the Universities and Colleges Admissions Service (UCAS).
-Applications for most 2019 full-time undergraduate entry should reach UCAS between 1 September 2018 and 15 January 2019.
+Applications for most 2020 full-time undergraduate courses should reach UCAS between 1 September 2019 and 15 January 2020.
 Late applications will be considered if suitable vacancies remain.
-If you apply through UCAS after the 30 June 2019, your application will be considered through clearing.
+If you apply through UCAS after the 30 June 2020, your application will be considered through clearing.
 Applications for Medicine degrees should reach UCAS by 15 October.

 When writing your personal statement, please make sure that you refer to the course information page as this contains details of course content, entry requirements and possible career opportunities for successful graduates.

 For information on how to make the most of your personal statement, visit our UCAS personal statement guide.

 Applications for postgraduate courses can be submitted via the university’s online application system.
 As part of the application process, you will be asked to provide supporting documents which may include:

 To ensure that you have the best possible start to your studies, we encourage you to apply as early as possible.
 Please see below our recommended application deadlines:

 September Intake: 30 June

 Applications may be considered after these dates at the discretion of the University.